68 percent of online activity begins with queries in search engines like Google or Bing.

 That’s why keyword research should be the basis of any online marketing campaign.

-The simple goal of keyword research is to find out what your target audience is searching and what it will take to actually rank for those keywords.
+The goal of keyword research is to find out what your target audience is searching for online and determine what it will take to actually rank in search engines for those keywords.

 Without knowing what keywords you should be targeting, how will you effectively optimize your website, target phrases for link building, or know what content to develop for your audience?

 In this first section, we’ll go through setting up a spreadsheet for your keyword research and discover the best keywords for both your main website’s search engine optimization and topics for content development.

 In the next section, we’ll discuss what data will help you choose the best keywords to target.

 The final section will be a compilation of the top posts on keyword research.

 Keyword research refers to the process of discovering what search terms your target audience is entering in search engines to find businesses and websites like yours and optimizing your content so you appear in the search engine results.

 For example, my target audience for this blog is primarily marketers and small businesses looking for help with their SEO and digital marketing strategies.
 This means I want pages from my website to appear in the SERPs when my audience searches for terms related to SEO and digital marketing.

 Let’s say someone in my target audience is searching for “what is SEO?”
 I want to make sure I have content on my website that comes up early in the results for that search term.
 Luckily, I do!
 Here are some of the top results for the phrase: